Ennin

+Life

 Birth and origin

-He was born into the Mibu (壬生) family in present-day Tochigi Prefecture, Japan and entered the Buddhist priesthood at Enryaku-ji on Mt.
-Hiei (Hieizan) near Kyoto at the age of 14.
+He was born into the Mibu (壬生) family in Shimotsuke Province (present-day Tochigi Prefecture), Japan and entered the Buddhist priesthood at Enryaku-ji on Mt.
+Hiei (Hieizan) near Kyoto at the age of 15.
+Studying under Saichō, the founder of Japanese Tendai Buddhism, Ennin excelled in his studies, particularly in the Lotus Sutra and Tiantai meditation practices.
+After Saichō’s death, Ennin sought to deepen his understanding of Buddhism by traveling to Tang China.

 Trip to China

 In 838, Ennin was in the party which accompanied Fujiwara no Tsunetsugu's diplomatic mission to the Tang dynasty Imperial court.
 The trip to China marked the beginning of a set of tribulations and adventures which he documented in his journal.
 The journal describes an account of the workings of the government of China, which saw strong and able administrative control of the state and its provinces, even at a time of a supposed decline of the Tang dynasty.
 His writings also expanded on religious matters and commerce.
 He stayed in Xi'an for five years.

 Initially, he studied under two masters and then spent some time at Wutaishan (五臺山; Japanese: Godaisan), a mountain range famous for its numerous Buddhist temples in Shanxi Province in China.
 Here, he learned go-e nembutsu (五会念仏) among other practices.
 Later he went to Chang'an (Japanese: Chōan), then the capital of China, where he was ordained into both mandala rituals: the Mahāvairocana-sūtra and the Vajraśekhara-sūtra, along with initiation and training in the Susiddhikara Sūtra tantra.
 He also wrote of his travels by ship while sailing along the Grand Canal of China.

 Ennin was in China when the anti-Buddhist Emperor Wuzong of Tang took the throne in 840, and he lived through the Great Anti-Buddhist Persecution of 842–846.
 As a result of the persecution, he was deported from China, returning to Japan in 847.